PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 ![](images/multi-output-inplace.svg)

 We can see that there are two *top_k* operators after *elementwise_add* operator that is set to work in-placed.
 Each of *top_k* is having its own list of input vars, so we need to rename relvant input var to new name.
+As in-place pattern consists of : input node -> in-place op -> output node -> next op -> next op's output.
+For presented there will be 8 patterns detected.
+Important thing is to remember original name of output , before it is renamed , so later we can replace this orignal name in all of next op instanced.